-The Drug Court of NSW is a specialist court that sits in three locations, Parramatta, Toronto and Sydney.
+The Drug Court of NSW is a specialist court that sits in four locations, Parramatta, Toronto, Dubbo and Sydney.
 It takes referrals from the Local and District Courts of offenders who are dependent on drugs and who are considered to be eligible for a Drug Court program.
 The Court initially commenced operation as a pilot scheme in 1999 and it operates under the Drug Court Act 1998 and the Drug Court Regulation 2020.

 The Drug Court deals with non-violent criminal offences committed by drug-dependent offenders.
 A re-evaluation of the pilot scheme by the Bureau of Crime Statistics and Research in 2008 showed a significant reduction in the recidivism rate of those who complete the program, compared to offenders given a conventional sentence (usually imprisonment).
 It also showed that the program is more cost-effective than prison in reducing the rate of re-offending among offenders whose crime is drug related.
 The most recent report The long-term effect of the NSW Drug Court on recidivism, released in 2020, found that the Drug Court appears to have long-term beneficial effects on the total number of reconvictions and the risk of another offence against the person.
 Drug Court participants were found to take 22 per cent longer to commit a person offence and recorded a 17 per cent lower reconviction rate compared with the control group The Drug Court has both a Local Court and District Court jurisdiction.